DeadLyBro/discord-websocket-pure-js/README.md

 # discord-websocket-pure-js
-You can share your little scripts on Discussion tab.
+You can share your codes on Discussion tab.

 # Usage